 Priority Letter Guidance

-- Priority letters may be submitted through an online form.
-The form incorporates both opportunities for narrative descriptions of local transportation goals and structured fields for listing priorities across key funding or project categories.
+- Online Form: Priority Letters may be submitted through our online form.
+The form incorporates both opportunities for narrative descriptions of local transportation goals and structured fields for listing priorities across key funding or project categories, including the opportunity to identify projects for feasibility study.
+Or,

-Regardless of the method chosen Priority letters are due each year to MDOT by May 16th.
+Regardless of the method chosen, Priority Letters are due each year to MDOT by April 1st.

 Questions

-Questions about the application or the new project prioritization process can be directed to mdotplanning@mdot.state.md.us.
+Questions about the Priority Letter submittal process can be directed to [email protected].

 Resources